 Kevin lived the life of a hermit in a cave, his friends were the animals and the birds and he preferred a solitary life away from his followers.
 He was a hermit for 7 years, went barefoot and ate very little.
 By 540, his fame had spread far and wide and his followers came to Glendalough and developed a seminary and monastery in his name.
 Eventually, Glendalough, with its seven churches, became one of the chief pilgrimage destinations in Ireland.

-The ‘city’ consists of a number of ruins and remains the tallest and most impressive being the round tower which stands over 30 meters high.
+The oldest monastery in Ireland consists of a number of ruins and remains the tallest and most impressive being the round tower which stands over 30 meters high.
 In Ireland, round towers served many purposes from refuge in times of attack to bell towers and storehouses.
-The door of a round tower is usually around 3-4 metres above ground and accessed by a ladder than can be pulled up in case of attack.
+The door of a round tower is usually around 3-4 metres above ground and accessed by a ladder that can be pulled up in case of attack.
 Originally the tower had six wooden floors all connected by ladders.
-The four stories above the entry way are lit by a small window and the top story has four windows facing the cardinal points of the compass.
+The four stories above the entryway are lit by a small window and the top story has four windows facing the cardinal points of the compass.

 The largest building at Glendalough is the cathedral, with the earliest part being the nave, which is believed to have been built in the 10th century.
 The chancel, sacristy, and north door were added in the late 12th and early 13th centuries.